Background

 was bridging the gap between designers and anthropometry.

-For example, the design of consumer products should be based
+For example, designing consumer products should be based on

-on the measure of men.
-Also the ergonomists should always
+the measure of men.
+Also the ergonomists should always keep

-keep the employees in mind when evaluating or designing work
+the dimensions of the employees in mind when evaluating or

 A total of 433 students of the Flemish Design Schools have

 been questioned.
-The most common methods to get an image of
+The most common method to get an image of

 the human body dimensions are anthropometric tables at the